 Find employment as an automotive service technician or mechanic, automotive specialty technician, master mechanic, automotive salesperson and service consultant or advisor.

-Whether you are preparing for a career in automotive service, planning to transfer to a four-year baccalaureate-granting institution, or updating your skills, College of DuPage has the right program for you.
+Whether you are preparing for a career in automotive service, planning to transfer or updating your skills, College of DuPage has the right program for you.
 We offer: